mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 > coffee-making system is very slow in usage.
 > Customers can't wait long enough and going away.

-*Pedro:* Need to understand what's the problem exactly?
+**Pedro:** Need to understand what's the problem exactly?
-*Eve:* I've researched, system is old, written in *COBOL* and built around expert system *question-answer*.
+**Eve:** I've researched, system is old, written in *COBOL* and built around expert system *question-answer*.
 They were very popular long time ago.
-*Pedro:* What do you mean by *"question-answer"*
+**Pedro:** What do you mean by *"question-answer"*
-*Eve:* There is operator in front of terminal.
+**Eve:** There is operator in front of terminal.
 System asks: *"Do yo want to add water?"*, operator answers *"Yes"*.
 Then system asks again: *"Do you want to add coffee"*, operator answers *"Yes"* and so forth.
-*Pedro:* It's a nightmare, I just want coffee with milk.
+**Pedro:** It's a nightmare, I just want coffee with milk.
 Why they don't use predefined options: coffee with milk, coffee with sugar and so on.
-*Eve:* Because it is the raisin of the system: customer can make coffee with any set of ingridients *by yourself*
+**Eve:** Because it is the raisin of the system: customer can make coffee with any set of ingridients *by themselves*
-*Pedro:* Okay, let's fix it with Builder pattern.
+**Pedro:** Okay, let's fix it with Builder pattern.

 ``` java
 public class Coffee {